-- Uber has made it’s way to Cairo!
-Taxis are everywhere but, as with other large cities in the world, taxi drivers prefer to keep rides for tourists off-the-meter.
-Regardless of your method of transportation, getting around Cairo is incredibly inexpensive unless you hire a guide to accompany you.
+- Uber has made its way to Cairo!
+Taxis are everywhere but, as with other large cities in the world, taxi drivers prefer to keep rides for tourists off the meter.
+Getting around Cairo is incredibly inexpensive, regardless of your method of transportation, unless you hire a guide to accompany you.

-- If you decide to rent a car (or even just end up in a car at night) you’ll notice that many people drive with just their low beams on, or no headlights at all.
+- Decided to rent a car (or even just end up in a car at night)?
+You’ll notice that many people drive with just their low beams on.
+Sometimes with no headlights at all.
 Some Egyptians believe that headlights make driving more difficult at night and have been known to get irritated with drivers who don’t comply.
 Also, we would NOT recommend renting a car unless you are well-versed in navigating lawless roadways.
 We were on a mission to find a dent-free vehicle anywhere in Cairo to no avail.

 Where to Stay in Cairo

-There are hundreds of places to stay in Cairo but there is only one that offers 5-star luxury in a garden oasis on an island right in the middle of this big, bustling metropolis.
-The Cairo Marriott Hotel sits on 6 acres of amazing gardens on Gezira Island and provides a tranquil reprise from the city chaos outside of it.
+There are hundreds of places to stay in Cairo.
+However, there is only one that offers 5-star luxury in a garden oasis on an island right in the middle of this big, bustling metropolis.
+The Cairo Marriott Hotel sits on six acres of amazing gardens on Gezira Island and provides a tranquil reprise from the city chaos outside of it.

 The original building was a palace, constructed in 1869 by the ruler of Egypt, Khedive Ismail.
-The Marriott gained management of the property in the 1970’s and has done a fantastic job of preserving the history and architecture of the palace while adding modern day luxuries.
+The Marriott gained management of the property in the 1970s.
+It has done a fantastic job of preserving the history and architecture of the palace while adding modern-day luxuries.

-Elaborate restaurants, ballrooms, and lounge areas filled with ornate gold mirrors, plush carpets, intricate latticework, and beautiful artwork throughout create the illusion that you have stepped back in time and gained royal status.
-Large conferences and lavish weddings are commonplace here, and for good reason.
+Elaborate restaurants, ballrooms, and lounge areas are filled with ornate gold mirrors, plush carpets, intricate latticework, and beautiful artwork throughout.
+They create the illusion that you have stepped back in time and gained royal status.
+Large conferences and lavish weddings are commonplace here and for good reason.
 The property is absolutely stunning!

-Wake up every morning and enjoy a cup of coffee from your spacious balcony overlooking the Nile River and then head downstairs to try their lavish breakfast spread.
-You’ll find everything from traditional Egyptian flavors, made-to-order omelettes, a selection of charcuterie, cheeses and breads, and everything else in-between!
+Wake up every morning and enjoy a cup of coffee from your spacious balcony overlooking the Nile River.
+Then, head downstairs to try their lavish breakfast spread.
+You’ll find everything from traditional Egyptian flavors, made-to-order omelets, a selection of charcuterie, cheeses and loaves of bread, and everything else in-between!

-And with 14 delicious and diverse restaurants and bars, a state-of-the-art fitness center, an inviting pool, and even an in-house casino you may never want to venture off the property!
+You may never want to venture off the property!
+It has 14 delicious and diverse restaurants and bars, a state-of-the-art fitness center, an inviting pool, and even an in-house casino.
 But if you do decide to explore more than just the Cairo Marriott, we’ll tell you everything you need to know in order to see all of the highlights of this sprawling city.

 TIP: Keep small change on you to tip the bellboys, the housekeepers, and any other helpful hotel staff members.